msanatan/msanatan.github.io/blog/2020/2019-was-a-good-year/index.md

 ### Swerve

 The first was the most basic JavaScript game I made \- Swerve.
-This was built with [Kontra.js](https://straker.github.io/kontra/) that I started learning for the 2018 iteration of [JS13kGames](https://js13kgames.com/).
+This was built with <a href="https://straker.github.io/kontra" target="_blank" rel="nofollow noopener noreferrer">Kontra.js</a> that I started learning for the 2018 iteration of <a href="https://js13kgames.com" target="_blank" rel="nofollow noopener noreferrer">JS13kGames</a>.
 It's a microframework that was built for the JS13k competition which requires games to built under 13kb.

-You can play the game at <https://msanatan.com/swerve/> and read more about how I created it on this [blog post](/2019/02/03/january-2019-game-project-swerve/).
+You can play the game at <https://msanatan.com/swerve> and read more about how I created it on this [blog post](/blog/2019/02/03/january-2019-game-project-swerve).

 I wanted this game to be a first-class citizen on mobile devices.
 It was the first time I put a concerted effort into getting one of my HTML5 mini-games scaled and working well on my phone.
 I tested it on iPads as well, I was pretty happy with it.